 20 “Remember the word that I said to you, ‘A servant is not greater than his master.’
 If they persecuted Me, they will also persecute you.
 If they kept My word, they will keep yours also.

-Second, the early disciples could glory and rejoice in all their tribulations because of their unreserved and irrevocable surrender and submission to the Lordship of Christ and His will.
+Second, the early disciples gloried and rejoiced in all their tribulations because of their unreserved and irrevocable surrender and submission to the Lordship of Christ and His will.

-The early disciples were wholly sold out to the Lord Jesus – dead to themselves but alive to Christ.
+The early disciples were completely sold out to the Lord Jesus – dead to themselves but alive to Christ.

 They judged or reasoned “that if One died for all, then all died; and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.”
 (2 Cor.
 5:14-15 NKJV).

-The ultimate goal of the early disciples was to please the Lord and do His will fully.
+The ultimate goal of the early disciples was to fully please the Lord and do His will.
 In the course of pleasing the Lord and carrying out His will and commands, they regarded nothing as too dear, precious or great to sacrifice for the Lord’s sake.

-As a result, they embraced persecution with joy and esteemed it a great honor to suffer or die for the sake of their Lord, who loved them and died for their sins.
+As a result, they embraced persecution with joy and esteemed it a great honour to suffer or die for the sake of their Lord who loved them and died for their sins.

 41 So they departed from the presence of the council, rejoicing that they were counted worthy to suffer shame for His name.

-Paul boasts not in his achievements but his infirmities for Christ’s sake.
+Paul boasts not in his achievements but in his infirmities for Christ’s sake.

 What a challenge and encouragement for us today!

-You are primarily troubled, offended, and provoked by tribulation or persecution for Christ’s sake because you have not unreservedly surrendered and submitted yourself to Christ and His will.
+You are mostly troubled, offended and provoked by tribulation or persecution for Christ’s sake because you have not unreservedly surrendered and submitted yourself to Christ and His will.

-Until you genuinely die to yourself, you cannot embrace or endure insult, ridicule, injustice, deprivation, or persecution for Christ’s sake with joy and calmness.
+Until you truly die to yourself, you cannot embrace or endure insult, ridicule, injustice, deprivation, or persecution for Christ’s sake with joy and calmness.

-Self will always seek to defend, complain, protest, and even retaliate or fight back when hated, hurt, punished, or persecuted for the sake of Christ.
-Therefore, you cannot accept, embrace, or endure persecution with joy and calmness if you are not dead or learn to deny yourself.
+Self will always seek to defend, complain, protest, and even retaliate or fight back when hated, hurt, punished or persecuted for the sake of Christ.
+Therefore, you cannot accept, embrace or endure persecution with joy and calmness if you are not dead to self or learn to deny self.

-The early disciples rejoiced and gloried in their tribulations because they were genuinely dead to their ego, pride, status, achievements, positions, or possessions.
+The early disciples rejoiced and gloried in their tribulations because they were truly dead to themselves – to their ego, pride, status, achievements, positions, or possessions.